python-websockets/websockets/docs/faq/server.rst

 authenticate the connection before routing it, this is usually more convenient.

 Generally speaking, there is far less emphasis on the request path in WebSocket servers than in HTTP servers.
-When a WebSockt server provides a single endpoint, it may ignore the request path entirely.
+When a WebSocket server provides a single endpoint, it may ignore the request path entirely.

 How do I access HTTP headers?